SardarTheCoder/todo-app/README.md

  # React To-Do List App
 This is a simple and clean To-Do List application built with **React (JavaScript)**.
 It allows users to:

--  Add new tasks
+-  Add new tasks with name.
--  Mark tasks as complete
+-  Mark tasks as complete by checkbox selection.

 This project contain: